pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       List the WBEM connection definitions.

-      This command displays all entries in the connections file and the current connection if it is not in the connections file as a table using the command line output_format to define the table format.
+      This command displays all entries in the connections file and the current connection if it is not in the connections file as a table.

-      An "!" before the name indicates the selected connection.
-A '!' before the name indicates that it is the current connection.
+      An "!" before the name indicates the default connection.
+See connection select.
+A '*' before the name indicates that it is the current connection.

     Options:
       -h, --help  Show this message and exit.